Federal government contractors, such as defense contractors for the Department of Defense (DOD), require national security clearance.

 But a recent DOD report found that in the last 3 years, 165 government contractors with felonies, influences from foreign governments, suspicious financial dealings, and even pedophilia were given national security clearance and thus, had access to top secret information.

-reports for International Business Times that according to the report, obtained by NBC News on January 23, 2018:
+International Business Times that according to the report, obtained by NBC News on January 23, 2018:reports for

 - In the past three years, 200,000 defense contractors had requested top secret national security clearance.